dmamills/stylish/README.md

 ### configuration

-stylish also allows for it's settings to be customized by exporting a single function for this. *settings must be overridden before any calls to `stylish` are made.*
+Stylish also allows for it's settings to be customized by exporting a single function for this. *settings must be overridden before any calls to `stylish` are made.*

 ```javascript
 stylish.config({